-"As a medical doctor,

-I consider adopting a

-plant-based diet to be

-one of the most important

-things someone can do

-to prevent the leading

-causes of disease."

-Dr. Michael Greger, NutritionFacts.org

-DOING IT RIGHT

-Eating high-protein foods such as beans, peanuts, and vegan meats will fulfill your daily protein requirement and provide satisfying meals.
+"As a medical doctor, I consider adopting a plant-based diet to be one of the most important things someone can do to prevent the leading causes of disease."
+Dr. Michael Greger, NutritionFacts.org DOING IT RIGHT Eating high-protein foods such as beans, peanuts, and vegetarian meats will fulfill your daily protein requirement and provide satisfying meals.
 Plant-based diets are high in iron, and eating vitamin C at meals helps you absorb it.
 Consider a multivitamin with B12 to cover your bases.
-Visit VeganHealth.org for helpful nutrition tips.
+Order our Guide (see back cover) or visit VeganHealth.org for nutrition tips.